Think: how many times a day do you switch the lights on or off?

 3. Think About Architecture

 The structural design of the house will impact the type and intensity of lighting you need.
-A few recessed pot-lights may suffice for ambient light in the basement, for example, but not in grand foyer with a tall ceiling!
+A few recessed pot lights may suffice for ambient light in the basement, for example, but not in the grand foyer with a tall ceiling!
 You should also consider how much natural light each room will receive.

 4. Start from the Top

 With few exceptions, it’s best to plan your ambient lighting first.
 Every room will need at least one ambient light, and these fixtures will be responsible for most of the lighting in your home.

 Task and accent lighting come next, though you may prioritize task lighting for workspaces like home offices.
 It is often easier to add or modify task lighting later on compared to accent and décor lighting.